JanullaPolasko/Adversarial-Attack-visualization/README.md

 ##  Tips for Usage
 - The `generate_adversarial` script may take a long time to run.
 Make sure your GPU is connected and CUDA is enabled.
 - If the proximity methods crash or stop unexpectedly, it's likely due to a memory error.
-Try reducing the size of the training dataset used for activation extraction to avoid out-of-memory issues (for example this is done in codes for ResNet model) .
+Try reducing the size of the training dataset used for activation extraction to avoid out-of-memory issues (for example this is done in codes for ResNet model) .Additionally, consider setting the use_all parameter to False or lowering the variance threshold in the PCA dimensionality reduction method.